Davidcparrar/TamingBigDataApacheSpark/README.md

-This are the scripts to run the Apache Spark course of Taming Big Data Sets with Apache Spark hands on
+These are the scripts to run the Apache Spark course of Taming Big Data Sets with Apache Spark hands on

 # Installation guide